MithiDocs

 AWS DataSync is recommended for large-scale migrations or continuous synchronization.

-An on-prem DataSync agent connects to NAS systems using NFS or SMB and transfers data securely to Vaultastic’s S3-compatible endpoints.
+An on-prem DataSync agent connects to NAS systems via NFS or SMB and securely transfers data to Vaultastic’s S3-compatible endpoints.

 Benefits include: